awhillas/awhillas.github.io/content/alphabetica.md

 ![Phoneme to Grapheme chart]({static}/images/phonetica/phonetics_chart.webp)

 Although there is no 'ɐ' in that chart only 'ɒ'?
-According to this interactive chart it seems that 'ə' is in fact correct, but all three could be correct depending on which part of the UK your from?
+According to the [IPA interactive chart](https://www.ipachart.com/) it seems that 'ə' is in fact correct, but all three could be correct depending on which part of the UK your from?
 The [OED](https://www.oed.com/dictionary/basher_n1?tab=factsheet#26849264) says 'ə' so I guess I'll go with that.
+I'm not sure how one decides what is the official phoneme for a pronunciation for a dialect.
+Maybe the OED is it?

 ## 3rd August, 2023 - Explosions!